Can is used to express ability, possibility, permission and more.

 - We can fly kites today.

-We do not add –s to the verb in the third person singular when we use the modal verb.
+The suffix –s is not added to the verb in the third person singular whether to the modal verb or the main verb that follows.

 - She can dance the tango.